|

 it was the Persians who put the whole area - and its art - on the map, as they

-conquered adjacent lands.
-3200-1340 BC Egypt - Art in ancient Egypt was art for the dead.
+Egypt - Art in ancient Egypt was art for the dead.
 The Egyptians built tombs,

 pyramids (elaborate tombs), the Sphinx (a tomb) and decorated tombs with colorful